US State Privacy Laws

 - Pennsylvania: No comprehensive privacy law and no adult-content age-verification statute, though privacy and AI bills are recurrently introduced.

-Adult-content age-verification states without a comprehensive privacy law: beyond Ohio, Georgia, and North Carolina above, the following have enacted adult-content age-verification laws (in force) without an omnibus privacy statute: Louisiana (the first in the nation, 2023, the model others copied), Mississippi (which also enacted a social-media age-verification law, in litigation), Arkansas (whose Social Media Safety Act was blocked as unconstitutional in NetChoice v.
-Griffin), Idaho, Wyoming (which covers any amount of adult content), Kansas (a lower 25% threshold), South Carolina, South Dakota, North Dakota, Missouri, and Arizona.
+Adult-content age-verification states without a comprehensive privacy law: beyond Ohio, Georgia, and North Carolina above, the following have enacted adult-content age-verification laws (in force) without an omnibus privacy statute: Mississippi (whose social-media age-verification law took effect after the Supreme Court declined to block it in August 2025, though it remains under appeal), Arkansas (whose Social Media Safety Act was blocked as unconstitutional in NetChoice v.
+Griffin), Idaho, Wyoming (which covers any amount of adult content), Kansas (a lower 25% threshold), South Carolina, South Dakota, North Dakota, Missouri, Arizona, and West Virginia (HB 4412, the 26th such state, effective June 12, 2026).
+(Louisiana, which pioneered the adult-content age-verification model in 2023, has since enacted a comprehensive privacy law (Act 502, signed May 29, 2026) and now appears in the table above.)
 The 2025 Supreme Court decision in Free Speech Coalition v.
 Paxton upheld this model under intermediate scrutiny, accelerating enactment.[50][51][36]

 1. The Virginia Model Dominates